 Finally, keep in mind that the decisions you make on the issues discussed in the second half of this guide will also need to be accounted for in your budget.

-As it’s so important to match the finish of your kitchen with all the other aspects we’re going to discuss, we’ll start here.
+As it’s so important to match your kitchen's finish with all the other aspects we’re going to discuss, we’ll start here.

 The kitchen “finish” refers to the final look of the kitchen cabinet doors.
 There is a wide range of kitchen finishes, but they all fall under two broad categories: matt and gloss finishes.

-A matt kitchen finish is one which does not reflect much light, resulting in a more muted, understated effect.
+A matt kitchen finish does not reflect much light, resulting in a more muted, understated effect.
 As there are no patches of light bouncing off them, matt kitchen cabinets have a solid and even look to them.

 A gloss finish is highly polished and very shiny, reflecting a lot of light into the room.
 This can be very useful in smaller kitchens, as it makes the room look and feels bigger.

 If you’re going for the sleek, ultra-modern look, then gloss is a desirable option.
-Combined with some well-placed lighting and the right worktops and flooring, a gloss kitchen finish can truly wow your guests.
+A gloss kitchen finish can truly wow your guests, combined with some well-placed lighting and the right worktops and flooring; a gloss kitchen finish can truly wow your guests.

 Again, there are different types of gloss finish, and the pros and cons of choosing gloss are weighed up in our handy guide.

-Your kitchen floor is going to get a lot of traffic over its lifetime, so a good choice is important here.
+Your kitchen floor will get a lot of traffic over its lifetime, so a good choice is important here.

 At the lower end of the price range is vinyl flooring.
-Coming in numerous styles, you can mimic many kinds of wood or stone floors using vinyl sheet flooring.
+You can mimic many kinds of wood or stone floors using vinyl sheet flooring in numerous styles.
 Completely waterproof and very durable, vinyl is an excellent and affordable choice.